Start of Semester Guide

 Fire Drills: Avoiding Class Disruptions: Fire drills are required by state law.
 The law also requires that the drills be “unannounced.”
 In most academic buildings they happen only once a year; some require them quarterly.
 If you have a large class with non-routine events such as exams, guest speakers, or special events, we encourage you to notify your Building Manager of those specific dates and times (drills are not scheduled for midterm or final exam weeks).
 Building managers work with the scheduling team and may be able to avoid these times (as well as other building maintenance functions that might disrupt.)
 If you do not know who the building manager is, please feel free to send the information directly to IU Emergency Management and Continuity at iuemc@indiana.edu with the campus, building name, event type, and date/time.

-Textbook Information (Beginning September 2, 2024 IU eTexts and the IU Bookstore (Follett Discover) will be accepting ordersfor Winter 2024, and Spring 2025 terms): By placing your course material orders before students start to register, the IU Bookstore can budget for textbook costs.
-Submitting orders on time also makes certain that IU complies with the Higher Education Opportunity Act, which requires that every instructor on the Bloomington campus provide the IU Bookstore full information about all textbook and other course materials (retail price, ISBN number – or author/title/publisher if the ISBN is not available), either directly or through an administrator/assistant.
+Submitting orders on time through either IU eTexts or the IU Bookstore you help ensure that IU complies with the Higher Education Opportunity Act.
+By submitting your order, the full information about all your textbook and your other course materials (retail price, ISBN identifier, author, edition number, publisher) is available to all students in the Schedule of Classes when they register for classes.
 This information not only complies with federal law, but also saves our students money by providing them a single, easy-to-use, and comprehensive repository where information about textbook and course materials can be reliably retrieved.
+IU Bookstore also has a Price Match program available!

 SAA Grievances: In April 2023, the Bloomington Faculty Council approved new policies addressing SAA Grievances (BL-ACA-D28), the SAA Mediation Committee (BL-ACA-D23), and the SAA Board of Review (BL-ACA-D24).
 Please familiarize yourself with these policies.